-3310 HAZARDOUS MATERIALS GROUP
+3340 HAZARDOUS MATERIALS

-The Hazardous Materials Group Supervisor is responsible for the implementation of the phases of the IAP dealing with the Hazardous Materials Group operations.
-The Hazardous Materials Group Supervisor is responsible for assignment of resources within the Hazardous Materials Group reporting progress of control operations and status of resources within the Group.
-The Hazardous Materials Group Supervisor directs overall operations the Hazardous Materials Group.
+Under the direction of the Emergency Response Branch Director, the Hazardous Materials Group Supervisor directs overall operations of the Hazardous Materials Group and is responsible for the implementation of the phases of the IAP dealing with the Hazardous Materials Group operations.
+The Supervisor is also responsible for assignment of resources within the Hazardous Materials Group, reporting progress of control operations and status of resources within the Group.

 This activity will be conducted by the fire department/HAZMAT Team with jurisdiction over the location of the incident.
-USEPA can provide HAZMAT assistance.
+USEPA can also provide HAZMAT assistance.
 Duties include:

-- Ensure the development of Control Zones and Access Control Points and placement of appropriate control lines. - Evaluate and recommend public protection options to the OSC or Branch Director.

-- Establish environmental monitoring of hazard site for contaminants. - Ensure recommended safe operational procedures are followed. - Ensure proper personnel protective equipment (PPE) is selected and used.
+- Ensure the development of Control Zones and Access Control Points and placement of appropriate control lines. - Evaluate and recommend public protection options to the OSC or Branch Director. - Establish environmental monitoring of hazard site for contaminants. - Ensure recommended safe operational procedures are followed. - Ensure proper personnel protective equipment (PPE) is selected and used.